Asylum officers, Secret Service agents and troops have surged toward border with Title 42's expiration hours away | KRDO

 "Like many others, we are looking for a better way of life.
 We're looking for safety to go out in the streets," migrant Marcela Aguilar told CNN affiliate KGTV in San Diego.

-A Venezuelan migrant waiting in Brownsville — who asked that only his first name, William, be used — told CNN he came to the US border because he heard about the expiration of the pandemic-era immigration restrictions.
-But while being processed by immigration authorities, William says he lost track of his wife and two young children.
+A Venezuelan migrant waiting in Brownsville -- who asked that only his first name, William, be used -- told CNN he came to the US border because he heard about the expiration of the pandemic-era immigration restrictions.

+But says he lost track of his wife and two young children while being processed by immigration authorities.

 "I thought we would be reunited, but they just processed me, and then I had to go," William told CNN Wednesday, speaking in Spanish.

-The expected surge may be fueled in part by misinformation from smugglers trying to exploit migrants for financial gain, Mayorkas has said.
+Mayorkas has said the expected surge may be fueled in part by misinformation from smugglers trying to exploit migrants for financial gain.

 Biden administration is planning policy changes